debnilsaha/ReWear---Community-Clothing-Exchange/README.md

 ---

-> Built with ❤️ in a hackathon environment.
+> Built with ❤️ in Odoo hackathon environment.
 Let’s make fashion sustainable, one swap at a time!